olivierpaulcris/celullar-artificial-life/README.md

 ## Description

-Celullar artificial life using JavaScript.
+Celullar Artificial Life using JavaScript, developed in 2022.

 ## Index